Learning Abroad Center

 • Experience a new culturally specific academic system and incorporate different academic perspectives

-• Develop awareness of and challenge assumptions about their host culture, their own culture, and how their culture is viewed by others
+• Develop awareness of and challenge assumptions about your host culture, your own culture, and how your culture is viewed by others

 • Identify and communicate how your experience abroad has impacted you personally, academically, and professionally